Euphorbiaceae - Spurges

 Euphorbia obesa Hooker 1903

-a rare globose plant becoming columnar with age, from the Karoo in the Eastern Cape of South Africa.
+a rare globose succulent plant becoming columnar with age, from the Karoo in the Eastern Cape of South Africa.
 The typically 8-angled single stem is easily grown to about the size of a cricket ball and will grow much larger to a 10 in column, rarely offsetting.
 It is challenging to keep mature plants from becoming corky around the base or from collapsing during the winter.
 In a strong light the plant body, usually gray-green with purple banding, becomes bronzed.

 Tiny yellow flowers are produced freely near the growing point.
 Some plants produce only male or female flowers; others produce both.
 The flowers are followed by explosive, angular seed capsules which must be covered with fine mesh before they ripen if the seed is to be collected.